Classes held at the Centre:

 Saturdays host a rolling 20-week course on Buddhist meditation and philosophy and you can join at any point in the cycle.

-We’re taking a break from Tuesday classes during August, next class will be 7 September.
-When these classes are running, the content changes regularly, with updates posted on Facebook.
+When Tuesday classes are running, the content changes regularly, with updates posted on Facebook and Meetup.

 - Wednesdays 10.30-11.30am